EU and US join up against China on Taiwan

 Already a member?

-"We underscore the importance of peace and stability across the Taiwan Strait," it added, amid international concern that China might be preparing to retake Taiwan by force in the coming years.
+"We underscore the importance of peace and stability across the Taiwan Strait," it added, amid international concern China might be preparing to retake Taiwan by force in the coming years.

 "We reiterate our strong opposition to any unilateral actions that could escalate tensions and undermine regional stability and the international rules-based order and express serious concerns about reports of militarisation, coercion, and intimidation in the region," the G7 also said.